jan-bogaerts/mark/src/markdownCode.md

   - the text for the monaco editor is retrieved from the result-cache of the transformer that is assigned to this component using the currently assigned key, if available (could be that it's null)
   - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
 - the results-cache of the transformer is monitored for changes in the result (only for changes in the result with the current key).
-  - if the result is marked as out-of-date, show the text as grayed-out.
+  - if the result is marked as 'out-of-date' or 'deleted', show the text as grayed-out.
   - if the result is marked as 'overwritten', show the text in red
 - when the user changes the text in the monaco editor, the new text is saved to the result-cache of the transformer, marked as overwritten.
+In pseudo: ```transformer.cache.overwriteResult(editorKey, newValue)```
 - monitor the following events on the monaco editor:
   - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
   - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.